Skip to main content

 Full Screen Integration

-The most common pattern: the channel takes the entire screen with a fullscreen player overlay.
+The most common pattern: the channel takes the entire screen.
+Tapping a video opens a native fullscreen player.

 Basic Setup

-import React, { useRef, useState } from 'react';
+import React from 'react';

 import { SafeAreaView, StatusBar, StyleSheet } from 'react-native';

-} from '@bluebillywig/react-native-channel';
+import { BBChannelWithPlayer } from '@bluebillywig/react-native-channel';

 function ChannelScreen() {